my-beliefs/religion/README.md

 ```
 Allah The Almighty,
 The Everlasting,
-Most Generous and Most Compassionate Lord,
+Most Generous and Most Compassionate,
-Of all that is and isn't,
+Lord of all that is and isn't,
 As well as of all that can be and cannot be,
   Grant me and my kind:
     Refuge within love and peace,
     In every realm with,
     The timely protection against,
     The causes and conditions of,
     Being forlorn, destitute, corrupted, entrapped or enraged,
     Along with faculties of,
     Courage, graciousness, good humour and honour,
     Through the path of dignified correctness and rectitude.
 ```